-Pink ling will be managed under a global (east and west) TAC of 1,533 t for the 2024-25 season.
-Within this TAC, no more than 441 t can be taken east of Longitude 147° East.
+Pink ling will be managed under a global (east and west) TAC of 1,541 t for the 2025-26 season, consisting of 588 t for the eastern stock and 953 t for the western stock.

-To ensure catches of eastern pink ling remain within the nominal eastern catch limit for the 2024- 25 season operators will be subject to a 200 kg trip limit for pink ling when fishing east of Longitude 147° East, unless they opt to limit their catch under an arrangement with SETFIA described below.
+To ensure catches of eastern pink ling remain within the nominal eastern catch limit for the 2025-26 fishing season operators will be subject to a 200 kg trip limit for pink ling when fishing east of Longitude 147° East, unless they opt to limit their catch under an arrangement with SETFIA as described below.